djalbat/juxtapose/README.md

 ## Running the examples web page

 This can be done by cloning the repository and then simply opening the `examples.html` page found in the repository's root.
-See the sections immediately below instructions on how to clone the repository with Git if you are not familiar with this process.
+See the sections immediately below for instructions on cloning with Git if you are not familiar with this process.
 It is also useful to be able to compile the examples, again see the relevant instructions below.

-If you want to get the examples in the examples page working, a quick and dirty way is to amend the `examples.js` file in the `es6` folder, then simply copy and paste the example code into the body of the `examples()` and rebuild.
+If you want to get the examples themselves in the examples page working, a quick and dirty way is to amend the `examples.js` file in the `es6` folder.
+Simply copy and paste the example code into the body of the `examples()` method, remove the unnecessary functions and require statements, then rebuild.

 ## Installation